 5. On the basis of financials, the public in large can analyse the performance of the organization as well as of its management.

 6. For the purpose of procurement, labour contracts, government services, etc., companies are expected to file their financial reports and statements.

 We may, therefore, infer from the above that financial reporting is very relevant from the point of view of different stakeholders.
 This is getting very complicated at times for large organisations, but the advantages are much more complicated than those.
 We may assume that financial reporting provides accurate and appropriate information that is used by several stakeholders for different purposes.
 A sound and reliable financial reporting structure across industries encourage fair competition and enable capital inflows.
 This, in effect, leads to economic growth.

 CFO Support Services or the Virtual CFO is an experienced Finance Professional who is not a full-time CFO but takes care of the roles and responsibilities of a Full-Time CFO.
 He is the one who lays down a solid financial foundation and ensure efficientRead More

 Cash flow is basically movement of cash in or out of your business.
 You should be tracking this either weekly, monthly or quarterly.
 Running business without cash management is like paddling boat without an oar.
 Poor cash flow management it only takes toRead More

 Financial Reporting is the mirror of the financial health of an organisation.
 It is an impediment to prepare financial statements of a business in order to facilitate prudent decision making by each and every stakeholder of the business.Read More

-It’s a investigation process for providing the desired the desired comfort level about the potential investment and minimize the risks such as hidden uncovered liability, poor growth prospects, price claimed, for the prospect investment being on higherRead More
+Due Diligence is an investigation process for into the financial and legal aspects of the business conducted in order to minimize the risks such as hidden uncovered liability, poor growth prospects, price claimed, for the prospect investment.Read More